Thomas A. LaVeist: Projects

 "The Skin You're In" is LaVeist's current project.
 This is a movement based on bringing awareness to racism and inequity within the healthcare field for people of color.
-The project includes a documentary series that follows an average group of African American people in the United States, and shows their struggles within getting appropriate and proper care in the face of racism within the health care system.
+The project includes a documentary series that follows an average group of African American people in the United States, and shows their struggles in getting appropriate and proper care in the face of racism within the health care system.
 They address what the problems are, why they are happening, and how to fix it.

 LaVeist's project highlights key points like providing access to peer-reviewed research on health issues and health care disparities that are normally hidden behind paywalls, or school access; he acknowledges that not everyone has access to either of those things.
 He makes sure that the articles posted are peer-reviewed and factual.
-His project also highlights multiple myths about African Americans and their health as well as his source backing his answer.
+His project also highlights multiple myths about African Americans and their health as well as provides his source backing his claims.